- Give

 “Sharon and I have received many blessings during a wonderful life together.
 These have included children, a home and meaningful work.
 We have never been ‘rich,’ but we take our stewardship of what God has given us very seriously,” David said.
 “We feel sincere gratitude toward JBU — a Christian university who made a college education possible for both of us when neither of our families could afford such on their own.”

-Recent projects
+Recent and upcoming projects

 Contact us